Radojko Avramović: Singapore

-Singapore were placed in Group E of the 2011 Asian Cup qualification along with Thailand, 2008 West Asian champions Iran and runners-up Jordan.
+Singapore were placed in Group E of the 2011 AFC Asian Cup qualification along with Thailand, 2008 West Asian champions Iran and runners-up Jordan.
 They were trounced 6–0 away to Iran in January 2009 but defeated Jordan 2–1 at home two weeks later.
 Singapore lost 3–1 to Thailand at Kallang in November; the reverse fixture saw Singapore defeat Thailand 1–0.
 Further losses to Iran and Jordan in early 2010 condemned Singapore to the bottom of the group.
 Avramović considers Singapore's failure to qualify for the 2011 Asian Cup as his biggest regret as Singapore coach.
-Their next assignment was the 2010 AFF Suzuki Cup in December.
+Their next assignment was the 2010 AFF Championship in December.
 Singapore were held to a shock 1–1 draw with the Philippines in their Group B opener and needed an injury-time goal to defeat Myanmar 2–1 in the next match.
 Co-hosts and defending champions Vietnam's solitary goal in the third match meant that Singapore failed to progress to the knockout stages since 2002.

 Following the disappointing exit at the Suzuki Cup amid reports of ill-discipline in the players, the FAS decided to disband and revamp the national team, with FAS president Zainudin Nordin declaring that only four or five players would be retained in the new-look squad.
 Avramović, however, preached caution in the selection of players for the national team.
 In the 33-man provisional squad announced for the friendlies and the upcoming World Cup qualifiers, thirteen players received their first call-ups while eight players from the 2010 Suzuki Cup squad were dropped.
 The FAS specified their targets of reaching the third round of the World Cup qualifiers and a spot in the 2012 Suzuki Cup final.
-Singapore were drawn against traditional rivals Malaysia in the second round of the 2014 World Cup qualification.
+Singapore were drawn against traditional rivals Malaysia in the second round of the 2014 FIFA World Cup qualification.
 On 23 July 2011, Singapore defeated Malaysia 5–3 at the Jalan Besar Stadium.
 The Lions held Malaysia to a 1–1 draw in Kuala Lumpur five days later to progress 6–4 on aggregate to the next round.
 The third round draw assigned Singapore to the same group as Iraq, Jordan and China.
 Singapore lost all their matches and ended bottom of the group, scoring two goals and conceding twenty.
 The 7–1 defeat to Iraq in February 2012 led to calls for Avramović to step down and had him consider rejecting a contract renewal.
 Despite receiving two coaching offers, Avramović decided to stay on as national coach.
 On 11 April 2012, Singapore dropped to their lowest ever FIFA ranking of 158.
 The poor run continued with friendly match defeats to Malaysia and the Philippines, a first in 40 years.